Code-Institute-Submissions/JochenFM-Milestone1/README.md

 ## UX ##

-The idea for this blog predates my start at CI, but upon studying the course material I have carried with me the idea of using Milestone Project 1 to implement...
+The idea for this blog predates my start at CI, yet upon studying the course material I have carried with me the idea of using Milestone Project 1 to implement...

 I sent out a [first call for contributors](https://twitter.com/jochenfm/status/1255194721208741890) on 28 April in form of a twitter thread, stating my main ideas for this blog encouraging my 'followers' to spread the word and send their statements of interest to me via email.